morosebose/countries_data/README.md

-# countries_data
+# Countries Database

-This project uses the [REST Countries](https://restcountries.com/) API to create a database of countries.
+This project uses the [REST Countries](https://restcountries.com/) API to create a database of countries in the world.
+The database is linked to a GUI front end that allows users to choose what data they want to view.
+For example, the user can choose to display the top five countries by population or by area.
+Or the user can choose specific countries to view general information about them.

 Information for each country includes:
 - Common name, e.g., Suriname
 - Official name, e.g.,  Republic of Suriname
 - Capital
 - Population
 - Currency
 - Continent, etc.

-The database is linked to a GUI front end that allows users to choose what data they want to view.
-For example, the user can choose to display the top five countries by population or by area.
-Or the user can choose specific countries to view general information about them.

 ## Skills
 - Web access, API call, JSON